 For decades, researchers studied the therapeutic effects of chiropractic care for treating common musculoskeletal conditions such as low back pain, neck pain and headaches.
-Today, there is solid scientific evidence to recommend chiropractors as the go-to professionals for spinal pain syndromes.
+Today, there are solid scientific evidences to recommend chiropractors as the go-to doctors for many spine-related conditions.
 For example, a Canadian government group agreed that chiropractic care, combined with staying active and continuing work, are the most important factors in recovering from auto-accidents.

-However as mentioned in my previous articles, chiropractic is not just about pain relief.
+However, chiropractic is not just about pain relief.
 The entire profession is founded upon optimising health and promoting wellness.
 Chiropractors are “wellness doctors”.
-It’s a grateful feeling when patients get out of pain with chiropractic care.
-But the ultimate reason why I’m so passionate about what I do is that I get to see individuals maintain their health and even reach higher heights of wellness.
+I'm grateful whenever patients under my care get out of pain; but the ultimate reason why I’m so passionate about what I do is that I get to see individuals maintain their health and help them reach even higher heights of health and wellness.

 The traditional medical model of symptom-relief healthcare is rapidly waning.
-More and more people are seeking wellness and preventative measures to express their health to their highest potential.
+More and more people are seeking wellness and preventative measures to express health to their highest potential.
 This doesn’t come to a surprise.
-We are more educated than ever before and we understand that having good health is essentially having wealth.
-Especially when we read articles titles such as “Medical Bills Are The Biggest Cause of US Bankruptcies.”
+Doctors in white coats used to have strong authority over us and how we take care ourselves.
+But today, there are credible information all over the internet and we are becoming more and more educated.
+People are understanding that having good health is NOT the same as having no pain.
+Preventative healthcare model is further fuelled by the fact that good health equals wealth.
+It's a lot cheaper to stay healthy rather than trying to cure the sick.
+For example, “Medical Bills Are The Biggest Cause of US Bankruptcies!"

-We no longer have to wait until we are sick to call for a healthcare professional’s advice.
-Our awareness in health, the detrimental effects of daily stress (link Stress article) and the importance of the mind-body connection have increased exponentially.
-In fact, in a recent report from the Center for Disease Control, the four most popular forms of alternative and complementary medicine were listed as natural products, deep breathing, meditation and chiropractic (1).
+We no longer have to wait until we are sick to call for a professional’s advice.
+Our awareness in health, the detrimental effects of daily stress and the importance of the mind-body connection have increased exponentially.
+A recent report from the Center for Disease Control showed that the four most popular forms of alternative and complementary medicine were listed as natural products, deep breathing, meditation and chiropractic (1).

 More and more, the public is seeking regular chiropractic care not for pains and aches but for wellness.
 But still, many sceptics are questioning the very concept of wellness care, asking for evidence.
 Fortunately, researchers are finally catching up to what chiropractors have been preaching for years.